BruceJillis/fp.py/README.markdown

 It features:

 - lazy evaluation
-- a mark and sweep, stop the world garbage collector
+- a mark and sweep, stop the world, garbage collector
-- infinite precision arithmetic on ints and floats
+- infinite precision arithmetic for ints and floats
 - anonymous local function definitions
 - structured datatypes (algebraic types)

 Status
 ------
 - Core
 	* Functionally done.
 Everything works but isn't fully lazy yet (meaning some sub-expressions will be unnecessarily recalculated).
-The interpreter passes 91 high and low level unittests giving 91% code coverage (see --coverage for a report) and consists of 4985 lines of python code.
+The interpreter passes 94 high and low level unittests at 91% coverage (see --coverage for a report) and consists of 5k lines of python code.
 - High Level Language
 	* 0%